RazorBest/rsa_break_from_d/README.md

 Let x = d + a + 1

 This case is a little different, because we can't guarantee that $g^m_x$ will be 1 mod p or 1 mod q.
-But there is still a chance.
+However, there is still a chance.

 ```math
 m_x = 2^{b-1} \cdot rst